TextC0de/calendar-links-generator-for-events/README.md

 npm start
 ```

 After build the application, you can start the application for production.
-Note that you must create a .env.production file in the root folder which must specify the SERVER_HOST variable.
+Note that you must create a .env.production file in the root folder which must specify the SERVER_HOST and EXPRESS_PORT variables.